dipayan-code97/Titan-Cache-Balance-Limiter-LLD/README.md

   Built with a variety of rate limiting algorithms, this project provides flexible and scalable options for managing user requests, preventing abuse, and ensuring system stability.

-# Multiple Rate Limiting Algorithms:
+# Multiple Rate Limiting Algorithms :

 * Token Bucket: Allows requests to be handled in bursts and refills tokens over time.
 * Leaky Bucket: Ensures a steady flow of requests by enforcing a fixed rate of request processing.